da-phil/SDC-Model-Predictive-Control/README.md

 [Picture]

 ## Setup - Dataflow with simulator

+The data structures which are used for communication with the simulator are documented in [DATA.md](./DATA.md).

 ### Outputs from simulator
 A simulator provides the following state variables as telemetry messages:
 * X and Y Position of the car in a global map coordinate system